Our Mission Possible school achievement awards recognise the roles our schools play in promoting positive mental health.

 The awards celebrate the unique projects underway in primary and secondary schools across Ireland to raise awareness of mental health and combat stigma within school and the wider community.

 Teachers can submit entries to awards on behalf of your schools.
 To take part, all you need to do is log in at any time to our School Portal, where you can upload information and resources relating to your mental health and wellbeing projects and activities.
-In January 2021, we’ll share an online form which you can then quickly use to complete your application.
+Then, take a few short minutes to fill out our online entry form to quickly complete your application.

 We'll announce winners at an awards ceremony in April, with the top primary and secondary school in each category receiving a €600 cash prize and every participating school receiving a certificate.